Hopf-Hecke algebras, infinitesimal Cherednik algebras, and Dirac cohomology: Infinitesimal Cherednik algebras of GL n

 \end{defn}

-\begin{lem} In the situation as in the definition, $\tri$ is a symmetric $\gfrak$-invariant bilinear form on $V$, i.e., $V$ is an orthogonal $H$-module and $\Hcal_\xi$ is a Hopf-Hecke algebra, and $(v_k)_k$, $(v^k)_k$ is a pair of dual bases for $V$ with respect to $\tri$. \end{lem}
+\begin{lem} In the situation as in the definition, $\tri$ is a symmetric $\gfrak$-invariant bilinear form on $V$, i.e., $V$ is an orthogonal $H$-module and $\Hcal_\xi$ is a Hopf--Hecke algebra, and $(v_k)_k$, $(v^k)_k$ is a pair of dual bases for $V$ with respect to $\tri$. \end{lem}

-\begin{proof} $\tri$ makes $V$ an orthogonal $H$-module with the described pair of dual bases, because the natural pairing $(\cdot,\cdot)$ is $\gfrak$-invariant, as we have seen in \ref{modules-with-two-forms} already.
+\begin{proof} $\tri$ makes $V$ an orthogonal $H$-module with the described pair of dual bases, because the natural pairing $(\cdot,\cdot)$ is $\gfrak$-invariant, as we have seen in \Cref{modules-with-two-forms} already.

-By construction, $H_\xi$ has the PBW property, so it is a Hopf-Hecke algebra. \end{proof}
+By construction, $\Hcal_\xi$ has the PBW property, so it is a Hopf--Hecke algebra. \end{proof}

+Recall from the discussion in \Cref{sec-Dirac} that we can associate a pin cover to the Hopf--Hecke algebra $\Hcal_\xi$ which, as $H=\U(\gl_n)$, splits and is hence completely described by an algebra map $\gamma:H\to C$.
+To make this more concrete: